GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/passport.md

 ## Overview

-The Gluu Server uses a component called [Passport.js](http://passportjs.org/) to enable social login.
-With over 300 existing "strategies", Passport provides a crowd-sourced approach to offering your users social login at popular consumer IDPs.
+The Gluu Server uses [Passport.js](http://passportjs.org/) to enable social login.
+With over 300 existing "strategies", Passport provides a crowd-sourced approach to offering users social login at popular consumer IDPs.
 Passport not only normalizes authentication, it also provides a standard mapping for user claims.

-Passport is an Express-based web application.
-We've modified it to call oxTrust APIs for its non-static configuration.
-Because its configuration is stored centrally in LDAP, you can scale Passport even in clustered topologies.
+After authentication at the external IDP, if there is no existing user record in Gluu, one will be created dynamically.
+Once personal data has been obtained and added to Gluu's local LDAP directory service, it can be used to offer SSO to all applications leveraging Gluu for authentication.

-The Gluu Server uses its [Passport interception script](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/passport/PassportExternalAuthenticator.py) to enable social login.
-This script is included in our default distribution.
-Post-authentication, this script uses just-in-time provisioning to add users to the Gluu LDAP server if a local account does not already exist.
-In this way, the Gluu SAML and OpenID Connect providers can gather claims and maintain SSO as normal.
+Passport is an MIT licensed, Express-based web application which Gluu has modified to call oxTrust APIs for its non-static configuration.

 ## Prerequisites
 - A Gluu Server with Passport.js installed during setup ([Installation Instructions](../installation-guide/index.md));